Sound Automation of Magic Wands (extended version): Introduction

-\item We implement sound package algorithms for both the standard and the \gout{combinable}\gaurav{restricted} wand in the Viper verifier and justify their soundness directly via our package logic (\secref{sec:automation}).
-We evaluate both algorithms on the Viper test suite. \gaurav{Our evaluation shows that (1) our algorithms perform similarly well to prior work and correctly reject examples where prior work is unsound, and (2) \gout{combinable wands}\gaurav{our restricted wand definition} \gout{are}\gaurav{is} expressive enough for most examples.} \end{itemize} We will make our Isabelle formalisation and \as{the implementation of our new} package algorithm\gaurav{s} available as part of our artefact.
+\item We implement sound package algorithms for both the standard and the restricted wand in the Viper verifier and justify their soundness directly via our package logic (\secref{sec:automation}).
+We evaluate both algorithms on the Viper test suite.
+Our evaluation shows that (1) our algorithms perform similarly well to prior work and correctly reject examples where prior work is unsound, and (2) our restricted wand definition is expressive enough for most examples. \end{itemize} \thibault{Our Isabelle formalisation and the implementation of our new package algorithm are publicly available~\cite{PackageLogicAFP,CombinableWandsAFP,artifact}.} \tout{We will make our Isabelle formalisation~\cite{PackageLogicAFP,CombinableWandsAFP} and \as{the implementation of our new} package algorithm\gaurav{s} available as part of our artefact~\cite{artifact}.}